bdleitner/bdl-configs/readme.md

         .withParser(myClassParser) // A com.google.common.base.Function<String, MyClass>
         .build();

+You can also register listeners on Configurables to be updated on changes made elsewhere:

+    ListenerRegistration configurable.registerListener(new ConfigChangeListener<[T]>() {
+      void onConfigurationChange(T newValue) {
+        // I care about this change, I should really do something.
+      }
+    }

+where `T` should be replaced by the configurable's type.
+The `ListenerRegistration` is a handle that allows for unregistering the listener if you later do not want to listen anymore.
+If you want the listener to get an immediate update with the current value upon registration, call:

+    configurable.registerListener(listener, true /* Tell the listener right now what the value is. */);

 ### Dependency Injection
 -----
 The real magic comes into play when using Configurables with Dependency Injection.
 Adding the